 The biggest question when it comes to insulation jackets is, down or synthetic?
 In theory, no matter whether it is in a jacket, sleeping bag or any other insulated product, they both work the same way.
-Insulations traps and retains air in the small space between the filaments down or strands of polyester, these air pockets then warm, warming the jacket.
+Insulations trap and retain air in the small space between the filaments down or strands of polyester, these air pockets then warm, warming the jacket.

-Down and synthetic insulation both have strengths and weaknesses that makes each superior in certain conditions.
-It is important that you understand your need for an insulation jacket and what conditions it will be exposed to, so that you can select the correct insulation to keep you warm.
+Down and synthetic insulation both have strengths and weaknesses that make each superior in certain conditions.
+It is important that you understand your need for an insulation jacket and what conditions it will be exposed to so that you can select the correct insulation to keep you warm.

 Fill power is used to measure the quality of down.
 The higher the fill power rating, the higher the quality, the more warm air the down can trap and the warmer the jacket is.
 Because high fill power down is so good at trapping air, your jacket will be more compressible.

 Synthetic insulation is made up of polyester that is spun into filaments to create pockets of air between the fibres.
 Whilst not as warm or compressible as down, synthetic insulation outperforms down in wet conditions.
 Synthetic resists water for longer and provides insulation even after saturated, making it a more reliable insulation in all conditions.
 The man-made insulation tends to be less expensive, dries quicker and is easier to care for, than its counter partner down, yet is not as warm or compactable.